About the SBTC Program

 - What will the work opportunities be like?

 Work may include any of the following:

-- Projects that support the Craftsbury sculling program in general: helping coach local juniors and masters, helping campers get on and off the water; maintaining the fleet, babysitting for children of rowing coaches and campers.
+- Projects that support the Craftsbury sculling program in general: helping coach local juniors and masters, maintaining the fleet, and babysitting for children of rowing coaches and campers.

-- Meeting needs of the Outdoor Center such as caretaking of facilities, improving trails to ensure early skiing, etc.
+- Meeting needs of the Outdoor Center such as caretaking of facilities, gardening, trail work, chopping wood, etc.